 For those who want to stay online 24/7, buy a local SIM card!
 The most popular operator is Irancell.
 For 200000 rials (5 US dollars), you’ll get a SIM card.
 Add 100000 rials (2.50$), and you’ll have 1GB with your SIM card.
 Handy if you want to use Snapp, their Uber, because you need an Iranian number.

 One last thing, if you hang out with Iranians during your stay, download the Telegram app to communicate with them.
-In Europe, Whatsapp is the most popular, in China it’s WeChat, in Korea it’s Kakaotalk.
-Line carries off the laurels in Japan and In Iran, it’s Telegram, they all use it!
+In Europe, Whatsapp is the most popular, in China it’s WeChat, in South Korea it’s Kakaotalk.
+Line carries off the laurels in Japan and in Iran, it’s Telegram, they all use it!

 Iran is a very safe country, especially for tourists.
 You can travel there by yourself with no problems.
 Just use your common sense.
 Avoid talking about politics, don’t take photos of official buildings, military men, police officers, embassies… They might think you’re a spy!
 Respect the rules and everything will be fine.
 You also need to know that hotels keep your passports while you stay.
 Don’t forget to carry around a copy of your passport, and a copy of the page with your Iranian visa.